a33howell/cohesicChallenge/README.md

 # cohesicChallenge

+# INSTRUCTIONS
 RUNNING ON ECLIPSE
-- This is am Eclipse project, so you can import the code into Eclipse at the repository https://github.com/a33howell/cohesicChallenge.git
+- This is an Eclipse project, so you can import the code into Eclipse with the repository URL https://github.com/a33howell/cohesicChallenge.git

 RUNNING WITH COMMAND PROMPT
 - If you can't import the project into Eclipse, look for the source code in src/cohesicChallenge.
 "AnatomicalHierarchy.java" and "Node.java" are the only important files.
 - Compile everything with "javac *.java"
-- Run AnatomicalHieararchy.java with "java AnatomicalHierarchy", no arguments are required PROGRAM INPUT
+- Run AnatomicalHieararchy.java with "java AnatomicalHierarchy", no arguments are required

+PROGRAM INPUT
 - To modify the hierarchy, input "select [node name]" or "deselect [node name]" to the console
 - To terminate the program, input "END" to the console